arb-project/homebrew-arb/README.md

 Homebrew has removed the `gv` formula from their repository.
-To install `arb` on fresh system (which had `gv` not installed via Homebrew previously), another tab must be added to Homebrew.
+To install `arb` on fresh system (which had `gv` not installed via Homebrew previously), another tap must be added to Homebrew.

 ```bash
 brew tap denismm/gv
 ```

-If the installation of arb fails after adding the tab, you might need to uninstall `ghostscript` before installing `arb`.
+If the installation of arb fails after adding the tap, you might need to uninstall `ghostscript` before installing `arb`.

 ```bash